-Why Fresh Fish in Santa Barbara is Always a Treat
+Why Fresh Fish in Santa Barbara CA is Sustainable

-It’s hard to believe October won’t include the annual Harbor and Seafood Festival.
-This has always been a wonderful time to explore the area, meet local fishermen and enjoy the unbridled wonder of eating fresh – as in really fresh – seafood!
-Although the full festival isn’t happening because of COVID restrictions, this is still a great time to explore the harbor.
+The second Saturday in October celebrates fresh fish in Santa Barbara by honoring its working harbor with over 100 active fisherpeople.
+It has always been an excellent time to explore the area, meet local fisherpeople, and enjoy the unbridled wonder of eating fresh – as in really fresh – seafood!
 Fresh fish in Santa Barbara is always a treat!
-Come enjoy the best, freshest seafood in the area.
-It’s amazing what we have in our “backyard.”blue sky, darker blue water and hands holding a fishing pole over the side of the boat.
+Come and enjoy the best, freshest seafood in the area.
+It’s amazing what we have in our “backyard.”

 Santa Barbara Channel

 The Santa Barbara Channel is one of the country’s richest sources of high-quality seafood.
-The industry brings over $30 million to the area through its hard-working lifestyle that remains vibrant, despite the many hurdles facing independent businesses.
-The harbor has over 100 small-boat fisherman who annually catch between 6-10 million pounds of seafood.
-Their commitment to protecting their supply and the environment is one of the key reasons Santa Barbara has not suffered from over-fishing issues that have depleted other areas in the world.
-Our fishing supply remains abundant and sustainable.
-Whether you’re an avowed pescatarian or just have a hankering for cod, bass, yellowtail, halibut, tuna, sea cucumber, crab, lobster or any of the more than 50 species that are caught in the waters off our shore, the fresh component makes the Santa Barbara fishing community a gem in our community.
+The industry brings over $30 million to the area through its hard-working lifestyle that remains vibrant despite the many hurdles facing independent businesses.
+The harbor has over 100 small-boat fisherpeople who catch 6-10 million pounds of seafood annually.
+Their commitment to protecting their supply and the environment is one of the key reasons Santa Barbara has not suffered from over-fishing issues that have depleted other areas worldwide.
+The Santa Barbara fishing supply remains abundant and sustainable.
+Whether you’re an avowed pescatarian or just have a craving for cod, bass, yellowtail, halibut, tuna, sea cucumber, crab, lobster, or any of the more than 50 species that are caught in the waters off our shore, the fresh component makes the Santa Barbara fishing community a gem in our community.

-The harbor is just a short walk from the Eagle Inn and guests love seeing it in action – although with most boats setting out at dawn, the action is usually when the fishermen return with their catch.
+The harbor is just a short walk from The Eagle Inn, and guests love seeing it in action – although most boats set out at dawn, the action is usually when the fisherpeople return with their catch.

 Fisherman’s Market

-On Saturdays the Fisherman’s Market is open from 6- 11 am.
-Not only do you get to talk directly with the fishermen, you can also place orders earlier in the week and the fresh catch will be ready for pickup on Saturday.
+On Saturdays, the Fisherman’s Market is open from dawn until the fish are gone, usually around lunchtime.
+Not only do you get to talk directly with the fisherpeople, but you can also place orders earlier in the week.
+The fresh catch will be ready for pickup on Saturday.

 Photos courtesy of Visit Santa Barbara